Soviet cruiser Chervona Ukraina: Service history

 She was laid down on 3 October 1913 as Admiral Nakhimov after Pavel Nakhimov and launched on 6 November 1915.
 Construction was abandoned in 1917 during the October Revolution when the ship was about 80% complete.
-In the second half of 1918, the Marine Department of Hetman Pavlo Skoropadskyi restarted construction of the ship.
+In the second half of 1918, the Marine Department of Hetman of all Ukraine Pavlo Skoropadskyi restarted construction of the ship.
 On 25 January 1919, the ship was formally renamed Hetman Bogdan Khmelnitsky, but Nikolayev was captured shortly afterward by French-led Allied military forces.

 At the start of the Russian Civil War, the ship was run aground at the fitting dock in Nikolayev by the shipyard workers to hinder the evacuation by the Whites in 1919.
 The ship was raised by the Soviets in 1920 pending a decision on her disposition.
 The ship was renamed to Chervona Ukraina on 7 December 1922.
 It was decided to finish her in 1923 and the job was completed in 1927 to nearly the original design.
 She was modified to handle aircraft by adding cranes on either side of the middle funnel and a parking area was built for them between the central and rear funnels, although no catapult was ever fitted.
 The original internal torpedo tubes were replaced by four triple 457 mm torpedo tubes mounted on the deck abaft the rear funnel.

 Chervona Ukraina made a number of port visits to Turkey, Greece and Italy before World War II.
 She was extensively overhauled between 26 August 1939 and 1 May 1941 where her aircraft equipment was removed and she was fitted with new fire control equipment.
 The ship was given three Italian Minizini twin-gun 50 caliber 100 mm anti-aircraft mounts, one was placed on the forecastle, in front of the forward 130 mm B7 Pattern 1913 gun and the other two on each side of the quarterdeck.
 One torpedo tube mount was removed from each side and four single mounts for the semi-automatic 45 mm 21-K gun were fitted as well as seven 12.7 mm DShK heavy machine guns.